Drafted by the Euclid Consortium Diversity Committee, approved by the Euclid Consortium Board

 - Be kind to others.
 Do not insult or put down other attendees.

 - Discretion should be used when taking photographs, in particular to protect the privacy of individuals as part of large crowd scenes.
 Consent for photography may be assumed when the subject is giving a talk during an EC meeting, unless the speaker expresses a wish not to be photographed, in which case the speaker should inform the chairperson, who will inform the public.
 In addition, attendance of the meeting signifies consent for appearing in the background of photos where the individual is not the central focus of the image.
-Publicizing/posting photos to social media sites (or on Euclid dedicated social media pages) of individuals without consent is not permitted, even if the individual is giving a talk.
+Publicizing/posting photos to social media sites (or on Euclid dedicated social media pages) of individuals without explicit and prior consent is not permitted, even if the individual is giving a talk.

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the meeting at the sole discretion of the organizers.
 Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to a member of the Euclid Consortium Diversity Committee.